List of ambassadors of Spain to the Dominican Republic

 The Ambassador of Spain to the Dominican Republic is the Kingdom of Spain's foremost diplomatic representative in the Dominican Republic.
-The current ambassador is Antonio Pérez-Hernández y Torra, who was appointed by Pedro Sánchez's government on 4 August 2021.
+The current ambassador is Lorea Arribalzaga Ceballos, who was appointed by Pedro Sánchez's government on 17 June 2025.

 History

 The Spanish ambassador is appointed to the Council of Ministers.
 Among his functions is to direct the work of all the offices that depend on the embassy, based in Santo Domingo.
 Likewise, it informs the Spanish Government about the evolution of events in the Dominican Republic, negotiates on behalf of Spain, can sign or ratify agreements, observes the development of bilateral relations in all fields and ensures the protection of Spanish interests and its citizens in the Caribbean country.